NagalapuramHasif/Image-Handling-and-Pixel-Transformations-Using-OpenCV/README.md

 ## Result:
-Thus, the images were read, displayed, brightness and contrast adjustments were made, and bitwise operations were performed successfully using the Python program.
+Thus, the images were read, displayed, brightness and contrast adjustments were made, and bitwise operations were performed successfully using the Python program..